Bill Finger: Batman villains

-The Penguin debuted in Detective Comics #58 (Dec.
-1941).
-According to Kane, he drew the Penguin after being inspired by the then advertising mascot of Kool cigarettes—a penguin with a top hat and cane.
-Finger, however, said he created the villain as a caricature of the aristocratic type, because "stuffy English gentlemen" reminded him of emperor penguins.
-Kane introduced the Scarecrow and drew his first appearance, which was scripted by Finger.
-Finger and Kane introduced Two-Face in Detective Comics #66 (Aug.
+Finger also asserted that the creation of Penguin was fully his in the same interview, outright refuting Kane's claims:

+Finger created the Scarecrow and it is believed that Kane penciled his first appearance.
+Kane created Two-Face and Finger expanded his characterization in the first script for Detective Comics #66 (Aug.
 1942).
-The Riddler was created by Finger and Dick Sprang in issue #140 (Oct.
+The Riddler was created by Finger and designed by Dick Sprang in issue #140 (Oct.
 1948).
 The Calendar Man was another villain created by Finger without input from Kane.

 Green Lantern

 Finger collaborated with artist and character creator Martin Nodell on the original Green Lantern, Alan Scott, who debuted in All-American Comics #16 (July 1940).
 Both writer and artist received a byline on the strip, with Nodell in the earliest issues using the pseudonym "Mart Dellon".

 According to Nodell, Finger was brought in to write scripts after Nodell had already conceived the character.
 Nodell recalled in an undated, latter-day interview: